Dr-Cable/Iphone-3G-Louie/README.md

 # Iphone-3G-Louie

-App for Iphone 3G with armv6 hardware
+iPhone 3G for armv6 hardware.

+Main purpose of this App is the communication between iPhone and Arduino with serial communication.

-Change game mode, speed, timer and light effects via serialcable (30 pin dock connecter)
+To change game mode, speed, timer and light effects via serial cable (30 pin dock connecter) and Serial1 on Arduino.